 - Prior to every visit, Care Pros are required to pass a pre-visit check.

 - Care Pros receive ongoing support, information, and reminders to verify they are following our protocols and universal infection control standards.

 - We’re ensuring that all Care Pros have supplies such as thermometers and paying for flu shots if they need one.

 Expanded PPE Requirements and Training

-- We now provide masks for our Care Pros so they can wear one at every shift.
+- We provide masks for our Care Pros so they wear a new mask for every shift.

 - We’ve expanded our requirements for when masks and gloves must be worn—and documented them for clients and Care Pros.